Margaritaville Paradise deck plans

 There are numerous artworks of great value on display at various places throughout the ship.
 The list includes works by Emilio Tadini (mosaic walls in the theatre) and Luciano Vistosi (displayed in the Atrium).

-Grand Classica entered wetdock in Freeport Bahamas (at Grand Bahama Shipyard) in March 2020.
+Grand Classica entered wetdock in Freeport Bahamas (at Grand Bahama Shipyard) in March 2020, Margaritaville Paradise - in May 2022.

 The list of deck plan changes and renovations after the ship's drydock refit and refurbishment in 2014 (Nov 8 - Dec 18, done in Genoa Italy) included: